llesoil/research_graph/README.md

 export all the nodes in the file records.json (neo4j/author/records.json), and modify the file properties.csv:
 - name for the researcher's names
-- diverse is equal to 1 if the researcher is part of your team (it could be a researcher working with your team, but not part of it)
+- diverse is equal to 1 if the researcher is part of your team, or 0 for a researcher working with your team, but not part of it
 - size is the future size of the node.
 For my team, I displayed the phd student in size 1, the postdoc/graduated phd in size 2, and the permanent member of the team in size 5.

 Apply the python script update_script.py